I have learnt something.

 On Sunday, we had a York knitters’ gathering at Minniemoll’s house; where the lovely CarolL and hubby taught us how to spin.
 It was a really nice few hours. (if you go to CarolL’s blog and link through to her flickr, the spindle o the wisp is mine!)

+Having already had a little spinning experience, (I was given the Nancy’s Knit-Knacks Spindle Kit for Christmas by OH) and my own spindle, I feel I had a bit of a head start.
+That said, some of the other ladies were quickly producing what looked a lot like actual yarn!
 Woo! anyway, I had lots of fun spinning some nice thin singles, and then plying them.
 I got to try out a nostepinne.
 A nostepinne is basically a stick, but a bit more glamorous.
 It is a smooth slightly tapered piece of wood, with a notch around the tip.
 (It’s really very fallic – though that could be my filthy mind) you can use it to make a center-pull ball for plying with, rather than the Andean bracelet.
 The Andean bracelet involves wrapping the single around your hand, and around your middle finger.
 If you’re not careful you can cut off the blood!

-So, at the end of the session, CarolL and hubby brought out lots of beautiful spindles and roving for us to drool over peruse and buy.
+So, at the end of the session, CarolL and hubby brought out lots of beautiful spindles and roving for us todrool over peruse and buy.

 I picked some superwash merino in pink and blue and green and yellow and white.
 It made me think of clowns’ faces and sweeties all at once.
 Resolute that this would be my only purchase (other than my teeny spindle for spinning fine yarn with) I then peeked into the bamboo-merino bag.
 And there was a lovely pink-and-purple-and-green roving that just screamed out “Tsuki!
 Buy me!” so I did.